 When the pump is active and functioning properly, the moving pump icon is shown on the lower status bar on the display.
-Low flow or other pump fault pump, sensors and internal components of the PHD6.
+Low flow or other pump fault

 Press MODE once the blockage has been cleared to restart the pump.